Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Benchmarking Parametric Optimisation on Complex Analytical Functions

 \section{Benchmarking Parametric Optimisation on Complex Analytical Functions}

 A suite of well-established analytical benchmark functions, known for their challenging optimisation landscapes, served as the baseline for evaluating the convergence performance of the proposed hybrid GA-DSM optimiser.
 Optimisations were conducted both with and without the exploitation phase, allowing assessment of the local refinement’s impact.
-To situate performance in a modern context, the approach was compared against the Covariance Matrix Adaptation Evolution Strategy (CMA-ES), a state-of-the-art evolutionary optimiser which utilises multivariate Gaussian distributions to generate populations and accelerates convergence by exploiting the evolution path \citep{Hansen2001CMA, Hansen2003CMA-ES}.
+To situate performance in a modern context, the approach was compared against the Covariance Matrix Adaptation Evolution Strategy (CMA-ES), a state-of-the-art evolutionary optimiser which utilises multivariate Gaussian distributions to generate populations and accelerates convergence by exploiting the evolution path \citep{Hansen2001CMA, Hansen2003CMA-ES}; Differential Evolution (DE), a robust and widely-used evolutionary algorithm known for its efficient global search capability based on vector differences \citep{storn1997differential, price2005differential}; Particle Swarm Optimisation (PSO), a classic swarm intelligence technique that models social behaviour to guide particles toward promising regions of the search space \citep{eberhart2001swarm, poli2007analysis}; and L-SHADE, an adaptive differential evolution algorithm characterised by linear population decrease and history-based parameter adaptation that significantly boost performance of traditional DE \citep{Tanabe2014lshade}.
 The configuration parameters used for \HYGO and GA optimisations are summarised in \autoref{Tab:Parameters}.